 Perhaps, the most overarching lesson I’ve learned is that moments of failure lead to greater things.
 Without risk, there’s no reward.
 This is something we should all keep in mind.

-LC: The current exhibition, “Collected,” indicates how the idea of collections are central to Pier 24—both the Pilara’s collection and now others’ collections as well.
+LC: In a previous exhibition titled Collected, you indicated how the idea of collections are central to Pier 24—both the Pilara’s collection and now others’ collections as well.
 What is the importance of this idea for you?
 Why should a broader public be engaged with such a specific act—after all, only a tiny fraction of us are bonafide photography collectors.

-In that sense, there’s an important act of leveling—great images are great, regardless of who took them.
-I’ve found press photos of baseball players from the early 1900s or employee ID badges [see below] that I thought had an incredibly amount of artistry in them.
+In that sense, there’s an important act of levelling—great images are great, regardless of who took them.
+I’ve found press photos of baseball players from the early 1900s or employee ID badges [see below] that I thought had an incredible amount of artistry in them.
 I truly believe that everyday objects can hold real beauty: it’s about looking for and finding those special objects.

 Employee Badges, 1920s–1960s.